StephanGeorg/staticmaps/README.md

 # staticmaps
-A small, node.js library for creating map images with ~~lines and~~ markers.
+A node.js library for creating map images with lines and markers.

+This library is

 ## Installation

+Image manupulation is based on [GraphicsMagick](http://www.graphicsmagick.org/).
+You **need to [install](http://www.graphicsmagick.org/README.html#documentation) it before** using staticmaps.

 ```bash
 npm i staticmaps